 But they are also a symbol of renewal because, every year, they mark the end of cold winter and the beginning of spring – an event that starts over again each year.
 The arrival of spring is also the end of the fiscal year and the school year in Japan, which is the perfect time to celebrate the blooming of Cherry blossoms with family and friends.

-Sakura flowers are so important to the Japanese people that they are present in a lot of Japanese art, manga, anime, songs and almost everything in Japan.
+Sakura’s flowers are so important to the Japanese people that they are present in a lot of Japanese art, manga, anime, songs, and almost everything in Japan.

-Hanami is a very well-known event that is also very important to the Japanese people.
-During cherry blossom blooming, foreigners from all over the world visit Japan to have this once-in-a-life opportunity of viewing an amazing demonstration of nature’s beauty.
+Hanami is a well-known event that is also very important to the Japanese people.
+During cherry blossom blooming, foreigners from all over the world visit Japan to have this once-in-a-lifetime opportunity to view an amazing demonstration of nature’s beauty.

-This is the main event happening in Japan mostly in April, where Japanese and thousands of foreigners gather under cherry blossoms to celebrate the beauty of life.
+This is the main event happening in Japan, mostly in April, when the Japanese and thousands of foreigners gather under cherry blossoms to celebrate the beauty of life.

 There are a lot of hanami festivals throughout the country, but they don’t take place at the same time.
-As a matter of fact, cherry blossoms start blooming first on the east side of the Japan and continue to the west finishing at the northern regions of the country.
+Cherry blossoms start blooming first on the east side of Japan and continue to the west, finishing in the northern regions of the country.
 To give you an idea, the average first bloom in Fukuoka is around March 23 while in Sapporo, at the other extremity of Japan, it will be around May 3.
 This is why there are always a lot of festivals going on in Japan between March and May.